Scattering Signatures of Invasion Percolation: Simulation scheme

 For a given realization, $ I(\textbf{Q})$ strongly fluctuates as a function of $\textbf{Q}$ due to the so-called speckle phenomenon.
 In an actual structure factor measurement, these fluctuations are washed out by using a detector covering many speckle spots around a given scattering direction.
 In our simulations, we obtain a similar averaging effect by averaging over different angular orientations of $\textbf{Q}$.
 In the case of bulk germs, the selection of clusters respects the rotational invariance, and we average over all angular orientations at constant modulus $Q$ to keep only the modulus dependence (the case of surface germs is more subtle and will be discussed in section~\ref{sec:SurfaceGerms}).
 In practice, all entries with $\sqrt{i^2+j^2+k^2}$ between $Q.L/2-1/2$ and $Q.L/2+1/2$ are averaged together to give the scattering signal at $I\left( Q \right)$.
 In a similar way, an isotropized $C_1\left( R \right)$ is obtained by averaging over all $\textbf{R}$ with a modulus between $R-1/2$ and $R+1/2$.
 In the following, we will use the same symbol for the scattering signal before or after averaging over angles.

 Due to statistical noise, $ I(Q)$ and $C_1\left( R \right)$ depend on the realization.
 However, because we consider self-averaging quantities, and the lattice size is large, the fluctuations from sample to sample are small.
-For $L=1024$, averaging over a few samples (4 for most reported results) is in practice enough to obtain precise results.
+For $L=1024$, averaging over 4 samples was found enough to obtain precise results.

 In the simple Bernoulli percolation problem, all clusters are selected, and the sites are randomly in state 0 or 1.
 A simple analytical calculation then yields $I(Q\ne 0) = p(1-p)$ and $C_1(R \ne 0)= p$.
 In the case of clusters selection, the same expressions, with $p$ replaced by $p_{\rm{eff}}$, would give the structure factor and the correlation function \textit{if} the active sites were non correlated.
-In the following, we will then divide the absolute structure factor $I(Q)$ and correlation function $C_1 (R)$ by $p_{\rm{eff}} (1-p_{\rm{eff}})$ and $p_{\rm{eff}}$ to obtain the normalized quantities $I_N(Q)$ and $C_{1N} (R)$.
-These quantities measure the coherence induced by the selection process,\textit{ i.e.} the excess (or loss) of scattering signal due to the non independent positions of the active sites.
+In order to measure the coherence induced by the selection process,\textit{ i.e.} the excess (or loss) of scattering signal due to the non independent positions of the active sites, we will use the normalized quantities $I_N(Q)$ and $C_{1N} (R)$, obtained by dividing the absolute structure factor $I(Q)$ and correlation function $C_1 (R)$ by $p_{\rm{eff}} (1-p_{\rm{eff}})$ and $p_{\rm{eff}}$.